spatie/laravel-ciphersweet/README.md

 [CipherSweet](https://ciphersweet.paragonie.com/) is a backend library developed by [Paragon Initiative Enterprises](https://paragonie.com/) for implementing [searchable field-level encryption](https://paragonie.com/blog/2017/05/building-searchable-encrypted-databases-with-php-and-sql).
 It can encrypt and decrypt values in a very secure way.
 It is also able to create blind indexes.
 These indexes can be used to perform searches on encrypted data.
 The indexes themselves are unreadable by humans.

-Our package is a wrapper over CipherSweet, allow you to easily use it with Laravel's Eloquent models.
+Our package is a wrapper over CipherSweet, which allows you to easily use it with Laravel's Eloquent models.

 ## Support us